 Skadden, Arps, Slate, Meagher & Flom LLP has acted as our counsel in connection with this offering.
 On the closing date Skadden, Arps, Slate, Meagher & Flom LLP will deliver an opinion that based on current law FTAI will be treated, for U.S. federal income tax purposes, as a partnership and not as an association or publicly traded partnership (within the meaning of Section 7704 of the Code) subject to tax as a corporation.
 The opinion of Skadden, Arps, Slate Meagher & Flom LLP is based on various assumptions and representations relating to FTAI's organization, operation, assets, activities and income, including that all such representations set forth in the officer's certificate on which the opinion is based and all other factual information set forth in the relevant documents, records and instruments are true and correct, that all actions described in this offering are completed in a timely fashion and that we will at all times operate in accordance with the method of operation described in our organizational documents and this offering.
-Such opinion is conditioned upon representations and covenants made by our management regarding our organization, assets, activities, income, and present and future conduct of our business operations, and assumes that such representations and covenants are accurate and complete.
+Such opinion is conditioned upon representations, and assumes that such representations are accurate and complete.
 You should be aware that opinions of counsel are not binding on the IRS, and no assurance can be given that the IRS will not challenge the conclusions set forth in such opinions.